The Best New AC Unit – A Complete Guide

 Trane / American Standard* (see update 11/2021)

-*Update November, 2021 – As mentioned, Magic Touch has been installing Trane for almost 25 years.
+*Update November, 2021 – As mentioned, Magic Touch has been installing Trane for over 25 years.
 In recent years, we’ve seen a rise in failure rates and quality control concerns.
-With newcomers like Bosch on the market and massive improvements in the quality of brands like Goodman, AirTemp, and others – I’m moving Trane down my recommended list.
+With newcomers like Bosch and Gree on the market and massive improvements in the quality of brands like Goodman, AirTemp, and others – I’m moving Trane down my recommended list.
 It brings me no joy to share this as we’ve installed literally thousands of Trane HVAC systems throughout Phoenix.
 I’ve owned many Trane units and have many friends who work for the company.
 However, we’re known for selling many brand options and I call it how I see it – there’s just better bang for the buck on the market right now.

 - This is all my opinion based on personal use and professional experience.